MegaJoctan/MALE5/Dimensionality Reduction/README.md

 * Dimensionality reduction for data visualization or machine learning algorithms that require lower-dimensional inputs.
 * Feature extraction to identify underlying structure or patterns in non-negative data.
 * Topic modeling for analyzing text data or other types of document collections.

-It's important to note that the specific functionalities and implementation details of the `CNMF` class might vary depending on the chosen MQL5 library or framework.
-Refer to the specific documentation of the library you are using for the most accurate and up-to-date information.